 Take A Fascinating Day Trip To Rabbit Hash, A Historic Small Town In Kentucky

-Welcome to the town of Rabbit Hash, KY.
+Welcome to the town of Rabbit Hash, Kentucky.
 This little town is located on the Ohio River, in between Louisville and Cincinnati.
 It only has about 315 people living there, but it has a unique atmosphere unlike any other town you’ve ever visited.
 Oh yeah, and their mayor iss a dog, so you should expect plenty of character in Rabbit Hash.
 Experience its never-ending charm on this small town day trip in Kentucky.

 Looking at pictures of Rabbit Hash is no where near as amazing as actually visiting it, so definitely put it on your Kentucky bucket list.
 Has anyone visited Rabbit Hash before?
 What is your favorite small town day trip in Kentucky?

 - Bardstown is another fantastic place to visit in Kentucky.
 In fact, it is often referred to as the "the most beautiful small town in America!"
 Here, you can visit several incredible bourbon distilleries and stare at the nature and history at My Old Kentucky Home State Park.
 No matter what you do, you’ll be enchanted by this town’s scenery.

 What are the best day trips in Kentucky?

-Kentucky Horse Park is one of the best family day trips in Kentucky.
+- Kentucky Horse Park is one of the best family day trips in Kentucky.
 You’ll have loads of fun exploring this Lexington destination.
 Ride horses, visit the museum, and take in the beautiful scenery.
 This place has so much to offer.

 What are the most historic places in Kentucky?

-Fort Boonesborough is an incredible historic landmark in Kentucky.
+- Fort Boonesborough State Park is an incredible historic landmark in Kentucky.
 This is one Kentucky’s original settlements, and it dates all the way back to the 1700s.
 You’ll really feel like you stepped back in time when you visit this place.